chrisronline/angular-promise-cache/README.md

       promise: function,

       // The amount of milliseconds we will cache the promise response.
 Default is 5000
+      // [v0.0.7] Providing a value of -1 will ensure the promise is never expired
       ttl: int,

       // A manual lever to expire the cache.
 Default is false